-4. Sleepin’: This song was the second single pulled from Last Time I Saw Him, and it was a total flop, becoming only her second or third single as a solo artist to miss the Top 40 completely.
+4. Sleepin’: Over the years, this song has become one of the most divisive in the Diana Ross discography; ask fans if this was the right choice for release as the album’s second single, and you’re in for some passionate debate.
+Written by Ron Miller and Terry Etlinger and produced by Miller, “Sleepin'” was released as a single in April of 1974; it managed a dismal peak of #70 on the Billboard Hot 100 and #50 on the R&B charts before disappearing quickly, never to be heard from again.
+This was only the second time a Diana Ross solo single hadn’t made the United States Top 40 (the first time was “I’m Still Waiting,” although that song had been a massive hit in the U.K.), an embarrassing showing for Miss Ross and Mr. Miller.
 There were probably many reasons contributing to the failure of the song on the charts, but quality is not one of them.
 “Sleepin’” is, simply put, a striking masterpiece; it’s one of Diana’s best performances of the entire decade.
-The song’s lyrics deal with a woman in denial that her lover has died of a drug overdose; the incredibly morose story is likely a big reason for the lack of radio play, as this is definitely not a ballad anyone was dancing to at weddings or other celebrations.
+The song’s lyrics deal with a woman in denial that her lover has died of a drug overdose; the incredibly morose story is perhaps a reason for the lack of radio play, as this is definitely not a ballad anyone was dancing to at weddings or other celebrations.
 Still, the sad story portrayed here is a perfect match for Diana’s skills as an actress and an interpreter of lyrics.
 Miss Ross is in full command of her voice here, lending just the right balance of dramatics and subtlety, and utilizing the jazz techniques from Lady Sings The Blues on her phrasing (in particular, the line “My man’s sleepin’ nice now…” sounds like it could have come from that film’s soundtrack).
-She also belts out several lines with a passion she hadn’t shown since her work with Ashford and Simpson, reminding listeners just how powerful her voice could be when she was putting her all into a performance.
-Aside from the vocal performance, the production here is perfect, with a gorgeous instrumental track highlighted by a complex bassline and haunting strings.
-Perhaps Motown pulled this Ron Miller-penned song as a single because it fell into a similar socially-conscious vein as Marvin Gaye’s singles of the era; in retrospect, “Love Me” would have probably been a better choice for radio, as it featured a catchier track and more relatable lyrics.
-Still, “Sleepin’” is the better song overall; it’s one of Diana’s best singles and deserves re-evaluation by soul fans unaware of this beautiful tune.
+She also belts out several lines with a passion she hadn’t shown since her work with Nick Ashford and Valerie Simpson, reminding listeners just how powerful her voice can be when she’s putting her all into a performance.
+In the album’s reissue liner notes, Ron Miller remembers Diana summoning that same kind of emotion while performing the song live in Las Vegas: “She sat there and sang that song and cried her eyes out.
+I cannot remember a more singularly beautiful moment in my entire life.”
+Aside from the vocal performance, the production here is perfect (the great Gene Page is credited with the arrangement), with a gorgeous instrumental track highlighted by a complex bassline and haunting strings.
+Diana Ross reportedly loved the song, which is likely why it ended up being released as a single; in retrospect, “Love Me” would have probably been a better choice for radio, as it featured a catchier track and more relatable lyrics.
+Still, “Sleepin’” is the better song overall; it’s one of Diana’s best singles and deserves re-evaluation by music fans unaware of this beautiful tune.

 Final Analysis: 4/5 (A Unique, Exciting “Turn”)

-Choice Cuts: “I Heard A Love Song (But You Never Made A Sound),” “Sleepin’,” “You”
+Paul’s Picks: “Sleepin’,” “Stone Liberty,” “I Heard A Love Song (But You Never Made A Sound)”